compound-finance/comet/certora/README.md

 ```

 ### Properties regarding withdraw and supply
+###### files cometAbsorbBuyCollateral.spec
 13. **Withdraw reserves decreases** ✔️*
-When a manager withdraw from the reserves, the system's reserves must decrease
+When a manager withdraws from the reserves, the system's reserves must decrease
 ```
     {
         before = getReserves()